Meet our team on Whitebait Connection coordinators around the country!

 North Auckland Programme Coordinator

-Kia ora my name is Sophie, I started volunteering and assisting for WBC in April 2017 and have just begun as a lead coordinator based in Auckland.
+Kia ora my name is Sophie, I started volunteering and assisting for Whitebait Connection in April 2017 and am now a lead coordinator based in Auckland.
 I studied biological science at the University of Auckland, which inspired me to pursue a career in ecological conservation.
 I am involved in many conservation projects around Auckland and am extremely passionate about protecting the Hauraki Gulf’s marine life.
 I am a qualified snorkel instructor and rescue diver and love helping kids gain confidence in the water.

 Phone: 021 064 5125